LeFloatyPancake/LibadwaitaBorder/README.md

 - Excludes headerbar buttons on non-active/non-hovered state from the border enhancement

 ### Install
+- `gtk-t` = transparent border and blurred button shadows
+- `gtk-m` = solid color borders and no button shadows

 place the file under `~/.config/gtk-4.0/gtk_*.css` and rename the file to `gtk.css`